-Quite possible that while you’re travelling to another town, you might encounter rainfall or even snowfall (specially in off-season).
+Quite possible that while you’re travelling to another town, you might encounter rainfall or even snowfall (specially in off season).
 Be aware that any of the luggage kept on the carrier of your vehicle is likely to get wet, including the clothes contained inside.
 The rain cover provided by the taxi guy barely helps.
-Ensure you have your clothes secured in plastic bags because you will barely get any chance to dry your clothes through the trip thanks to the cold climate and your travelling throughout the day.
-We learnt it the hard way.
+Ensure you have your clothes secured in plastic bags coz you will barely get any chance to dry your clothes through the trip thanks to the cold climate and your travelling throughout the day.

-Due to power shortage in the state during off-season, government disallows the use of electric room heaters in off-season.
-Hence, be ready to brave the cold without them.
-The few ways you can keep yourselves warm are – angithi, if you’re living in a posh hotel or a home stay, or bonfires, or consumption of alcohol.
+Due to power shortage in the state during off season, government disallows the use of electric room heaters in offseason.
+Hence, be prepared to brave the cold without them.
+The few ways you can keep yourselves warm are – angithi, if you’re living in a posh hotel or a home stay, or bonfires, or consumption of alcohol

 3. Working hours in Sikkim

 Markets throughout Sikkim shut down at 8PM.
 Very few restaurants or food outlets stay open beyond 8 PM.

 4. Boots and Coats available for rent